nloadholtes/synappio-client/Cookbooks/Manage-users.md

 }
 ~~~~

-If you want to clean up the list a import jobs correlating to a list, simply send a DELETE request to the 'import/{import_slug}/' endpoint to delete a specific import job entry.
+To clean up the list of import jobs correlating to a list, send a DELETE request to the 'import/{import_slug}/' endpoint to remove a specific import job entry.

 /list/{list_slug}/import/{import_slug}/: